shaunlebron/super-hexagon-unwrapper/code/README.md

 ![how it works](../img/title_howitworks.png)

-We find the vertices of the center polygon, then extend axis lines from the center through each vertex.
+We find the vertices of the center polygon, then extend axis lines from the center through each vertex (shown in red below).
 This creates the sectors of our reference frame that we will use to unwrap the image.
 The following script contains the code that locates the vertices (commented for your reading).
 Running it directly will parse and display an image for testing.

 ```
 Parse a test image: